 Your Student Wellbeing team

-Your Student Wellbeing team can offer advice and support on lots of issues, as well as signposting other helpful support services and resources.
+Student Wellbeing offer advice and support on lots of issues, as well as signposting to other helpful support services and resources.

 We can offer support if you’re struggling with:

-We can also support you to access external or specialist services for other difficulties such as:
+We can help you to access Specialist Mentor support (if you are eligible) and also support you to access external or specialist services for other difficulties such as:

-Your initial consultation will provide a confidential space to talk, work through concerns and identify practical steps to overcome difficulties.
+Your assessment appointment will provide a confidential space to talk, work through concerns and identify practical steps to overcome difficulties.
 Following that we might:

 - Refer you for further support from Student Wellbeing, either from a mental health practitioner or a counsellor